athar-qadri/weather.nvim/README.md

 })
 ```

-For the full configuration including all modes and additional components, refer to the [repository](https://github.com/athar-qadri/weather.nvim) and my [dotfiles] (https://github.com/athar-qadri/dotfiles).
+For the full configuration including all modes and additional components, refer to the [repository](https://github.com/athar-qadri/weather.nvim) and my [dotfiles](https://github.com/athar-qadri/dotfiles).

 ---